PaperMtn/lil-pwny/README.md

 ### Step 3: Download the latest HIBP hash file
 The file can be downloaded from the HIBP API using a .net utility  [here](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader)

+### Optional Step: Filter unwanted AD accounts
+The PowerShell script in the [scripts](./scripts/Filter-ADUsers) directory can be used to remove unwanted accounts from the IFM output before processing.
+These include:

+- Disabled accounts
+- Computer accounts

 ## Resources
 - [ntdsutil & IFM](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc732530(v=ws.11))